processone/docs.ejabberd.im/content/admin/configuration/modules.md

 mod\_adhoc
 ----------

+def:ad-hoc command

+: Command that can be executed by an XMPP client using XEP-0050.

 This module implements [XEP-0050: Ad-Hoc Commands](https://xmpp.org/extensions/xep-0050.html).
 It’s an auxiliary module and is only needed by some of the other modules.